GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Approach

 \paragraph{Patch adversarial loss} We apply an extra patch discriminator~\cite{zhu2017unpaired} to the generated final images, which can help remove the checkerboard artifacts arisen due to upsampling.
 The patch adversarial loss can be written as:

 \paragraph{Cross-resolution consistency loss} Finally, we enforce the consistency between the generated LR and HR contents.
-We apply an $L_2$ difference to penalty the difference in both the rendered images and radiance maps:

-where $\Gamma$ denotes the bicubic downsampling operator.
-The consistency loss enforces the super-resolution module to focus on fine detail generation without introducing dramatic change.
+We apply an $L_2$ difference to penalty the difference in both the rendered images and radiance maps: where $\Gamma$ denotes the bicubic downsampling operator.
+This loss enforces the super-resolution module to focus on fine detail generation without introducing dramatic change.